 Also, because they are so friendly and energetic, socialization with people and other dogs is vital to help your pup understand how to behave when out and about.

-We recommend limiting exercise to short walks and play time when your Goldendoodle is a puppy.
+We recommend limiting exercise to short walks and play time when your hybrid is a puppy.
 Don’t be fooled by this breed’s playful and social temperament; a puppy is still a puppy!

 Poodles originated as water retrieving dogs, so they make great swimmers.
 Thus, coupled with the fact that Golden Retrievers are typically very easy to train, you should have no problems getting your Goldendoodle used to the water for some exercise.

 Both the Golden Retriever and the Poodle have certain known health issues that occur more frequently within each dog breed.

 As mentioned earlier here, this is thought to be a result of focused breeding to match an ideal appearance standard.

 For this reason, any good breeder will take care to test all parent dogs to rule out passing on any known genetic health issues to puppies.

 However, not all health issues currently have reliable tests.
 This means it is wise to learn all you can about potential breed health issues before you commit to a particular puppy.